 Compression (squashing) of the pelvic veins can be due to a number of causes.
-The most common cause is “May Thurner Syndrome” (MTS).
+The most common cause is called “May Thurner Syndrome” (MTS).

 May Thurner Syndrome describes a condition where the left (and sometimes the right) common iliac vein is compressed (squashed) between the right common iliac artery and the spine.
 It is an anatomical variant and is not inherited or caused by anything one has or has not done.